 However, the polar regions are at such an angle to the Sun that they get little or no sunlight during the winter, which causes colder temperatures.

 These differences in temperature create a restless movement of air and water in great swirling currents to distribute heat energy collected from the Sun across the planet.

-Elsewhere, the cooler denser air sinks, pushing air outward to flow along the surface and complete the cycle.
+Elsewhere, the cooler air (which is more dense) sinks downward, pushing air outward to flow along Earth's surface, thus completing the cycle.